kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

 Complete the following tasks before configuring an Istio sidecar for your Gloo Edge gateway:

-1. Create or use an existing cluster that runs Kubernetes version 1.20 or later.
+1. Create or use an existing cluster that runs Kubernetes version 1.24 or later.
 2. [Install Istio in your cluster](https://istio.io/latest/docs/setup/getting-started/).
-Currently, Istio version 1.11 and 1.12 are supported in Gloo Edge.
+Istio versions 1.13 and 1.18 are supported in Gloo Edge 1.15.
+See the [support matrix]({{< versioned_link_path fromRoot="/reference/support" >}}) for more details.
 3. Set up a service mesh for your cluster.
 For example, you can use [Gloo Mesh Enterprise](https://docs.solo.io/gloo-mesh-enterprise/latest/getting_started/managed_kubernetes/) to configure a service mesh that is based on Envoy and Istio, and that you can span across multiple service meshes and clusters.
 4. Install an application in your mesh, such as Bookinfo.
    ```shell